MaxineXiong/ChatGPT-Tkinter-Desktop-App/README.md

 3) Navigate to the project folder using File Explorer, type `cmd` in the address bar at the top of the window, and press Enter.
 This will open Command Prompt in the project folder.

-4) Install all required Python modules and packages by running the following command in Command Prompt:
+4) Navigate to the project folder, and launch the desktop application within the virtual environment by entering the following command in the Command Prompt:
     ```
-    pip install -r requirements.txt
-    ```
-5) Launch the desktop app by typing the following command in Command Prompt:
-    ```
-    python MAIN.py
+    virtual\Scripts\python MAIN.py
     ```